VadzimKaziachy/django-parser-demo/README.md

 [Русский](docs/ru/README.md) | **English**

-The program collects data from the site and creates statistical price changes.
+The program collects data from the site and displays statistics on price changes.
 The application is written in [Django](https://www.djangoproject.com/) 2.2.6.

 <img src="docs/img/XKK6EWNMPFY.jpg">